 Following these steps can supercharge your communications through empathy.

-Consider the audience first.
-Produce content that meets the needs of the audience, connects with their concerns, and portrays the organization as understanding of and engaged with the audience’s pain points.
-Many PR and marketing professionals create a content strategy, then think about the audience.
+Produce content that meets the needs of the audience, connects with their concerns.
+Portray the organization as understanding of and engaged with the audience’s pain points.
+Many PR and marketing professionals create a content strategy, and then think about the audience.
 Reverse that typical process, urges Josh Ritchie, CEO and co-founder of content marketing agency Column Five, writing in Forbes.

 “To pursue empathetic content marketing, make this your mantra: Decrease the amount of selling in your content and increase the amount of time listening to and thinking about your customers,” Ritchie advises.
 Then write content that expresses the organization’s understanding, kindness and good will.